irajj/StaticWebsite/README.txt

 my website logo is TECH SABERTOOTH.

+follow this website HOME>ABOUTUS>SIGNUP>SIGNIN>CONTACTUS

-In this website i create a 5 pages.
+In this website I create 5 pages.

-1st is home page. inside the homepage i demonstarate about teamwork.
+1st is home page. inside the homepage I demonstrate about teamwork.

-2nd page is about signup page. in this signup page the member's are able signup. there is a common thing like First Name, Last Name, Email id, Password, Date of bith and gender.
+2nd page is about signup page. in this signup page the members are able signup. there is a common thing like First Name, Last Name, Email id, Password, Date of birth and gender.

-3rd page is about signin page. in this only members who did signup or registered are only accepted here. the members are able to signup with google and facebook.
+3rd page is about sign in page. in this only member who did signup or registered are only accepted here. the members are able to sign up with google and Facebook.

-4th page is about ABOUTUS page. in this page i create about my company details like what is TECHNICAL SABERTOOTH PVT.
-LTD., about our goals, which types of fiels, about what makes us different.
+4th page is about ABOUTUS page. in this page I create about my company details like what is TECHNICAL SABERTOOTH PVT.
+LTD., about our goals, which types of fields, about what makes us different.

 5th page is about contact us page. in this page which members want to they are contact us easily using this page.

 Thanks you for your time.
 Have a great day.